Sept. 8, 1909: Step right up and see the State Fair preemies!

 - Blog Post by: Ben Welter

 The Minnesota State Fair has featured many unusual attractions since the first fair was held in Minneapolis in 1859: death-defying aerial acts, colliding locomotives, freak shows, live animal births, the Minnesota Iceman and premature babies in incubators.
 Wait … what?
-The Minneapolis Morning Tribune was there.
+The Minneapolis Morning Tribune explained:

 Tiny Baby Is Fair Marvel

 Midget 11 Inches in Length, One of Five Infants in Incubator